aiham4/tb3/README.md

 add new deliveries manually, with priority

 # issues:
-rviz does not always work
+Robot does not stop when battery is 0
-turtlebot stops after some time